 A single sampled transaction is also displayed.
 This sampled transaction is based on your selection in the Transactions duration distribution.
 You can update the sampled transaction by selecting a new bucket in the transactions duration distribution graph.
 The number of requests per bucket is displayed when hovering over the graph, and the selected bucket is highlighted to stand out.

 More information on timeline waterfalls is available in spans.

-For a particular transaction sample, we can get even more information in the tabs:
+For a particular transaction sample, we can get even more information in the metadata tab: